Abdelaziz Bouteflika

 Before his stint as an Algerian politician, Bouteflika served during the Algerian War as a member of the National Liberation Front.
 After Algeria gained its independence from France, he served as the Minister of Foreign Affairs between 1963 until 1979.
 He served as President of the United Nations General Assembly during the 1974–1975 session.
 In 1983 he was convicted of stealing millions of dinars from Algerian embassies during his diplomatic career.

 In 1999, Bouteflika was elected president of Algeria in a landslide victory.
 He would win re-elections in 2004, 2009, and 2014.
 As President, he presided over the end of the Algerian Civil War in 2002 when he took over the project of his immediate predecessor President Liamine Zéroual, and he ended emergency rule in February 2011 amidst regional unrest.
 Following a stroke in 2013, Bouteflika had made few public appearances throughout his fourth term, making his final appearance in 2017.

-Bouteflika resigned on 2 April 2019 after months of mass protests.
+Bouteflika resigned on 2 April 2019 amid months of mass protests opposing his candidacy for a fifth term.
 With nearly 20 years in power, he is the longest-serving head of state of Algeria to date.
 Following his resignation, Bouteflika became a recluse and died at the age of 84 in 2021, over two years after his resignation.